JoeVonDahab/Assignment-1/README.md

 **1. Clone the Repository:**
 First, you need to clone this project repository.
-To do this, go to your terminal and run the following command: "git clone https://github.com/YourUsername/Assignment-1.git".
-Replace YourUsername with your GitHub username or the repository URL to clone the project to your local system.
+To do this, you have several options: You can directly clone/download the repository.
+Or you can fork it using on github first and then go to your terminal, and run the following command: "git clone https://github.com/YourUsername/Assignment-1.git."
+Replace Your Username with your GitHub username or the repository URL to clone the project to your local system.

 **2. Set Up a Virtual Environment:**
 Next, you will need to set up a Python virtual environment to keep dependencies organized and isolated.
 Use Conda to create and activate a new environment by running the following commands: